 Diarrhea, a topic most people don’t want to talk about, happens to the majority of us during our lifetime.
 While your body typically takes care of it on its own, diarrhea that lasts more than two days does require medical treatment.

-If you have diarrhea and fever or severe stomach pain and diarrhea on the Central Coast of California, see your doctor or get emergency care.
+If you have diarrhea and fever or severe stomach pain and diarrhea, see your doctor or get emergency care.

 Most cases of diarrhea are the result of viral gastroenteritis, more commonly known as the stomach flu.
 Children are more susceptible to rotavirus, while adults typically get norovirus.
 Both are caused contaminated water or food.
 Other causes include bacterial, such as Salmonella, or parasitic infections.